patrickoser/social-app/README.md

     There should be no Header in the login/signup page.

+    Look into firebase and how to implement it.

 Pages needed:
     Home feed
         Put Nav bar on left side and have it slide under the content for a mobile friendly version.